 Sometimes no particular disorder is identified.

-The most common obstetric causes during early pregnancy are
+The most common obstetric causes of pelvic pain during early pregnancy are

 In a miscarriage that has occurred, all of the contents of the uterus (fetus and placenta) may be expelled (complete abortion) or not (incomplete abortion).